 As Anglicans in Aotearoa New Zealand and Polynesia, committed to bicultural Treaty-based relationships in a three-Tikanga context, our graduates will be missional leaders who are:

-Being transformed by growing in spiritual depth as disciples of Jesus Christ and developing as reflective practitioners: Kia tupu ake hei tangata tapu hei tangata whaiwhakāro.
+Growing spiritually as disciples of Jesus Christ and developing as reflective practitioners: Kia tupu ake hei tangata tapu hei tangata whaiwhakāro.

 Biblically literate through dwelling in, expounding, and integrating the Bible with confidence and insight in everyday contexts: Kia mōhio ki te paipera.